 A. Parents are welcome but not required to help in Sunday School classrooms (see more on volunteering below).
-You are welcome to attend an adult Sunday School class, Redeemer Choir practice, or enjoy coffee and fellowship in Sims Atrium.
+You are welcome to attend an adult Sunday School class, Redeemer Choir practice, or chat with a friend over coffee in Sims Atrium.

 Q. When is Sunday School?

-Q. What is the sign-in process for Sunday School?
+Q. What is the weekly sign-in process for Sunday School?

 Q. Who are the adults in my child’s classroom?

 A. Good question!
 We’re glad you asked.
-All our teachers are established members of the congregation who have been background checked and have undergone training according to our Child Protection Policy.
+All our teachers are established members of the congregation who have been background checked and have completed Safe Gatherings child protection training.
 They have also been trained on the curriculum, classroom management, health and safety, and emergency procedures.
 They are parents, grandparents, teachers, and people who simply take seriously the promises made by the faith community to every child at baptism to raise them in the faith.
 There are two adults scheduled for each classroom each week- a lead teacher and an assistant.